opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.10.1.md

 ### Performance Analyzer

-* Make RCA framework NOT use ClusterDetailsEventProcessor ([#274](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/pull/274))
+* Make RCA framework not use ClusterDetailsEventProcessor ([#274](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/pull/274))
 * Refactor ModifyQueueCapacityAction to follow builder pattern ([#365](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/pull/365))
 * Refactor ModifyCacheCapacityAction to follow builder pattern ([#385](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/pull/385))
-* Refactoring the persistence layer to be able to persist any Java Object ([#407](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/pull/407))
+* Refactor the persistence layer to be able to persist any Java object ([#407](https://github.com/opendistro-for-elasticsearch/performance-analyzer-rca/pull/407))

 ### Security Kibana Plugin

-* Renamed `backend role` to `external entity` on UI.
+* Rename `backend role` to `external entity` on UI
-* Moved the role mapping function to role editing page.
+* Move the role mapping function to role editing page
-* Combined `security_authentication` and `security_preferences` cookies into one, as Kibana new plugin platform only support one session cookie.
+* Combine `security_authentication` and `security_preferences` cookies into one, as Kibana new plugin platform only supports one session cookie

 You can also track upcoming features in Open Distro for Elasticsearch by watching the code repositories or checking the [project website](https://opendistro.github.io/for-elasticsearch/features/comingsoon.html).